 The app also features weekly updates on anything happening in the city, including street parties, festivals, fairs, and concerts, so there’s no excuse for missing out.

 Jerusalem Audio Walking Tours

 Drenched in history, Jerusalem’s Old City is a beacon that pulls in travelers by their thousands, with a maze of ancient streets and sights begging to be explored.

 The Audio Walking Tours app by iTravel Jerusalem (the local tourism board) unveils the Old City’s secrets, step by step through its narrow alleys.
-The app offers 23 routes through the area, including the Old City Wall Promenade, Mount of Olives, and Jewish Quarter.
+The app offers 15 routes through the area (10 standard routes, five accessible variants,) including the Temple Mount Compound, Via Dolorosa, and Jewish Quarter.